Elena-Stoyanova/Tenzies-Game/README.md

 # Tenzies Game
-It's a game where you have to have ten identical dice to win.
+This is a game where you have to have ten identical dice to win.
 With each roll, the dice you haven't pressed change!
-If your pressed dice differ, you must undo the holding die by clicking it again and rolling until they are all the same.
-After you win, your best score is saved to local storage.
+If you press the wrong die, just click on it to deselect and roll it again.
+Once you win, your high score is saved to local storage.
 Made with React JS.

 Click here: 👉  [Tenzies-Game](https://elena-stoyanova-tenzies-game.netlify.app/)